Welcome to a new way of managing warehouses - where Blockchain and smart technology join forces.

 It can lead to picking problems, where workers (aka pickers) go to a location, and the product is just not available.

-Manual updating inventory data can often lead to improper stock information, which leads to obsolete inventory and affects workers as they have to make the error corrections.
+Manual updating inventory data can often lead to improper stock information, which leads to obsolete inventory and affects workers as they have to make error corrections.

 When processes aren’t optimized, they waste lots of valuable time and money for the warehouse.
 Robust inventory management that automates such activities can help.

 What happens when the warehouse spaces aren’t utilized efficiently?

 That’s right; there is a lot of wastage and inefficiencies.
-An average warehouse capacity utilization is only 68%.
+The average warehouse capacity utilization is only 68%.
 The statistic reiterates that warehouse spaces are not being utilized efficiently.

 When developing smart warehouses, one needs to create an optimal layout to store as many products as possible.
 Plus, one needs to consider reducing the search time for high-frequency and fast-moving items.
 Intelligent setups can directly impact profitability, so managers need to consider reducing search times more carefully.

 Customers today have high expectations.
 They wish for shorter shipping times, impeccable customer service, and perfect order accuracy.
 To meet customer expectations effectively, one needs a smart warehouse that can cater to individual customer preferences by automatically creating the correct type of labels.

 Inaccurate inventory could lead to shortages, delays in fulfillment, and out-of-stocks that could lessen customer satisfaction.
 It is unimaginable to lose customers on counts of this diminished satisfaction, and one needs to proactively cater to staying ahead of expectations.